Truthful Answers to 21 Myths About Life Insurance

 According to the same survey, 20 percent of participants thought they needed to pay around 1,000 dollars a year for 250,000 dollars coverage for a 30-year-old healthy individual.
-The truth is that most insurance coverage with the same condition only cost 200 dollars a year or 16 dollars monthly premium.
+The truth is that most insurance coverage with the same condition only costs 200 dollars a year or 16 dollars a monthly premium.

 Monthly premiums that you need to pay depend on several factors like health condition, age, and the result of the underwriting process.
 It is good to ask an expert agent or get a quote from a reputable insurance provider from their website to determine how affordable a life insurance policy is.

 Myth 2: Most LI Coverage only Covers Death Benefits

 Not all life insurance policies only offer death benefits.
 It depends on the package or plan that you will get.
 There are life insurance policies that can provide both death benefits and living benefits.
 Meaning, insured can take advantage of their insurance coverage throughout their lifetime.

 For instance, it is one way to delay social security.
 It is essential for couples so that they can decrease the chances of outliving their income.
 Older individuals can start getting benefits from 62 to 70 years old.

 Delaying it beyond 62 years of age can increase the initial benefit and income, especially for retirees who live longer than ordinary people during their retirement period.